We all know that our country's critical infrastructure is vitally important to our national defense and economy,...

 The NIST framework is intended to provide guidance, but is not a compliance-focused document.
 The key objective is to encourage organizations to consider cybersecurity risk as a priority similar to financial, industrial/personnel safety and operational risks, while also factoring in larger systemic risks inherent to critical infrastructure.

 Crucially, the framework intends to insert cybersecurity risk and considerations into the day-to-day discussions taking place at organizations around the country.
-Hence, as businesses expand, new facilities are built and new people are hired, cybersecurity must now be part of the daily management dialogue.
+Hence, as businesses expand, facilities are built and people are hired, cybersecurity must now be part of the daily management dialogue.

 As for what exactly is included in NIST's guidance, the framework can essentially be broken down into three key parts: the framework core, the framework implementation tiers and the framework profiles.
 The intent is for each framework component to reinforce the connection between business drivers and cybersecurity activities.